manavhnr/clique/README.md

-# HYN React Native App
+# Clique React Native App

-## 🎉 Host Your Night - Mobile Edition
+## 🎉 Clique - Mobile Edition

-React Native mobile application for HYN (Host Your Night) platform, built with Expo and TypeScript.
+React Native mobile application for Clique platform, built with Expo and TypeScript.
 Experience seamless event hosting and discovery on your mobile device with the same powerful features as the web version.

 ## ✨ Features